"Life is either a daring adventure or nothing at all"---Helen Keller

 I moved back to Northern Virginia in April 2010 and returned to work full time for the Federal Government until retiring in February 2022.
 In August 2022, I moved to Yorktown, Virginia.
 I am a charter member of the Women in Military Service for America Memorial, a Life Member of the Veterans of Foreign Wars, and a member of the American Legion.
-I am also a volunteer at the historic Mount Vernon Estate in Virginia.
 My love of history and support for our military and veterans is often reflected in my photographs.
-I photograph military and veteran events Pro Bono.
-I recently produced my first video with my Nikon D800 as a class assignment entitled "Gone But Not Forgotten" as a tribute to the men and women who made the ultimate sacrifice for their country during time of war.

-My specialties include documentary, nature, landscapes, cityscapes, gardens, and architecture.
+My specialties include documentary, nature, landscapes, gardens, and architecture.
 I graduated from George Washington University in 1980 with a BA in International Relations.
-More recently, I completed a Professional Photography Certification program at Boston University's Center for Digital and Imaging Arts at the Georgetown campus in Washington, DC to learn more about the business and technology of photography, and to refine and improve my photography skills.
-I am a member of the Capitol Hill Art League in Washington, DC and the Art League of Alexandria in Old Town.
-I have exhibited work at local galleries and venues in the Washington, DC area.
-My goal is to become a well-known freelance fine art photographer with a commercial, lifestyle and editorial market.
-If you would like to know more about my photography or to request services, please email me at [email protected].
+I completed a Professional Photography Certification program at Boston University's Center for Digital and Imaging Arts at the Georgetown campus in Washington, DC to learn more about the business and technology of photography, and to refine and improve my photography skills.
+I am a past member of the Capitol Hill Art League in Washington, DC and the Art League of Alexandria in Old Town.
+Currently, I am a member of the Yorktown Arts Foundation.
+If you would like to know more about my photography please email me at [email protected].
 You can also find my work on my Instagram site: @eyeseelifephotography.